Marissa M., Co-Coordinator of Orientation

 Things to do:

-Complete an orientation reservation form online where you can submit payment to guarantee your place.
+-Complete an orientation reservation form online where you can submit payment to guarantee your place.
 THIS PROGRAM IS REQUIRED FOR ALL INCOMING STUDENTS.
 The fee includes materials, programs and services, lunch and refreshments.
+Transfer students will have their own distinct program.
+Transfer students should complete the online reservation form but SHOULD NOT SUBMIT PAYMENT IN ANY FORM as they will be emailed further instructions at a later date.

 There are several choices for dining on campus, most of which are housed in the brand new Farmingdale Campus Center: